 At Future World visitors encounter shining glass pyramids, choreographed fountains, shimmering steel, unconventional landscaping, and towering above it all Epcot’s symbol, Spaceship Earth.
-Here visitors learn about communications, energy, innovation and technology, agriculture, transportation, the oceans, space, even their imagination.
+Here visitors learn about communications, agriculture, transportation, the oceans, space, even their imagination.
 If it sounds a bit like school don’t worry.
 Disney always manages to add its special style to the learning process, transforming it into sheer fun for all ages.

 = Cara's Favorite

 Visible for miles this symbol of Epcot comprises more than 2 million cubic feet of expanse; a silver geosphere 180 feet tall and 164 feet in diameter composed of 954 glowing panels of various shapes and sizes.
 Inside, the attraction chronicles the story of human communications beginning with the dawn of recorded time.
 The slow journey to the top takes visitors through marvelous Audio-Animatronics scenes representing humankind’s quest for more efficient means of communication.
 Narrated by Judi Dench, you’ll see Cro-Magnon storytellers, Egyptian papyrus scroll readers, ancient Greek actors, Roman couriers, Islamic scholars, even Michelangelo painting the Sistine Chapel.

 Following in swift succession are the new tools and technologies of the Teletype, Telephone, Radio, Moving Pictures, and Television, then giant-size versions of the first computers, the birth of the first personal computer, and a tech tunnel.
 The most captivating scene is found at the top of the sphere where, in the middle of a sky thick with stars, the earth sits suspended in space.
 The finale utilizes touch-screens that enable guests to create their own funny vision of the future.
 15-minute ride.